sanjanagupta16/Data-Science-Process/README.md

 The data was also partitioned into training and test data.

-For Property_type, since a lot of categories contained very few listings, they were changed to "Other" category.
+For Property Type, since a lot of categories contained very few listings, they were changed to "Other" category.

 ## Model Selection